google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/add-breakpoints.markdown

 ---
 rss: false
 layout: tools-article
-title: "How to Add Manual and Conditional Breakpoints"
+title: "How to Add Breakpoints"
-seotitle: "How to Add Manual and Conditional Breakpoints"
+seotitle: "How to Breakpoints"
-description: "Set manual and conditional breakpoints in Chrome DevTools to quickly and effectively debug problematic code."
+description: "Set breakpoints in Chrome DevTools to quickly and effectively debug problematic code."
-introduction: "Set manual and conditional breakpoints in Chrome DevTools to quickly and effectively debug problematic code."
+introduction: "Set breakpoints in Chrome DevTools to quickly and effectively debug problematic code."
 article:
   written_on: 2015-04-14